 Cite this article as: Sánchez, F., Sandoval, A., Rodríguez-Pomeda, J., & Casani, F. (2020).
 Professional aspirations as indicators of responsible leadership style and corporate social responsibility.
 Are we training the responsible managers that business and society need?
 A cross-national study.
-Journal of Work and Organizational Psychology, 36(1), 49-61. https://doi.org/10.5093/jwop2020a5
+Journal of Work and Organizational Psychology.
+Ahead of print. https://doi.org/10.5093/jwop2020a5